dartmouth/gitops-demo/README.md

 ```
 - Click `Create user`.
 - Click `Impersonate`.
-- In the top right, click the user icon and select `Settings`.
+- In the top right, click the user icon and select `Preferences`.
 - On the left, click `SSH Keys`.
 - Copy the SSH key you generated in step 4 to your clipboard.
 ```bash